nunopenim/nunopenim/README.md

   - Not a user of RHEL, Slackware, Gentoo, SUSE or BSD (and based distros) but I might be able to learn quickly.
   - Comfortable with the macOS (Specially the terminal, feels like home as it is a UNIX compliant OS).
 Starting to use XCode too!
   - Not too comfortable with Windows (only fully used Windows 7 until about 2016, newer versions are a bit confusing to me).
-  - Learning Dart, Swift and Kotlin (applied to mobile development)
+  - Learning Dart and Kotlin (applied to mobile development and the Flutter framework), and Swift in the little free time I have
   - Comfortable with C, C++, Assembly (MIPS and x86, however I might learn others relatively quickly), Java, Python, a *little* of Objective-C, and Kotlin.
   - Not too good with Web stuff, but can get around basic CSS and basic HTML when needed (Javascript and Typescript are okay).